 Market Pulse

 Plain-English commentary on the UK property market.
-Interest-rate moves, policy changes, housing supply and demand — each story scored by how much it actually matters to buyers, sellers and the wider market.
+Interest-rate moves, policy changes, housing supply and demand .
+Each story scored by how much it actually matters to buyers, sellers and the wider market.

-Commentary written by ValuQ · Sources linked on every entry · Last updated 21 April 2026 at 15:00
+Commentary written by ValuQ · Sources linked on every entry · Last updated 3 June 2026 at 01:00

 Buyers